bigbadbazza89/ipriot-carpark-project/carpark-guide.md

 Now consider, between the `CarPark`, `Sensor`, and `Display` classes, which class is responsible for each piece of information?
 There's no right or wrong answer here.
 But you should be able to justify your answer.

 >Q. Which class is responsible for the number of available bays (and why)?
+>
 > The CarPark class.
-As it holds the list of total number of plates in the car park, it is easier to return a value here that calculates the total number of available bays.
+As it holds the list of total number of plates in the car park, it maintains the state of the car park as a complete entity.
+As the principle class, it can use this information to interact with the other classes.
 >
 >Q. Which class is responsible for the current temperature (and why)?
 >
+> The Sensor makes the most sense as it's role is to detect changes and then notify the CarPark.
+As new temp information is brought in by the Sensor, it can update the CarPark, which in turn can call the Display to update when a new car enters or exits.
 >
 >Q. Which class is responsible for the time (and why)?
 >
+> The CarPark class would make the most sense here as it can update the displays with the time when a car enters or exits, making it more efficient than a Display constantly calling the CarPark for updates (polling).
 --------

 ##### 2.7.3.1.
 Detour: implement available bays